Republic of Serbian Krajina: Creation

 In August 1990, a referendum was held in Krajina on the question of Serb "sovereignty and autonomy" in Croatia.
 The resolution was confined exclusively to Serbs so it passed by an improbable majority of 99.7%.
 As expected, it was declared illegal and invalid by the Croatian government, who stated that Serbs had no constitutional right to break away from Croatian legal territory - as well as no right to limit the franchise to one ethnic group.

 Babić's administration announced the creation of a Serbian Autonomous Oblast of Krajina (or SAO Krajina) on 21 December 1990.
 On 16 March 1991, another referendum was held which asked: "Are you in favor of the SAO Krajina joining the Republic of Serbia and staying in Yugoslavia with Serbia, Montenegro and others who wish to preserve Yugoslavia?".
 With 99.8% voting in favor, the referendum was approved and the Krajina assembly declared that "the territory of the SAO Krajina is a constitutive part of the unified state territory of the Republic of Serbia".
 On 1 April 1991, it declared that it would secede from Croatia.
 Other Serb-dominated communities in eastern Croatia announced that they would also join SAO Krajina and ceased paying taxes to the Zagreb government, and began implementing its own currency system, army regiments, and postal service.

 Croatia held a referendum on independence on 19 May 1991, in which the electorate—minus many Serbs, who chose to boycott it—voted overwhelmingly for independence with the option of confederate union with other Yugoslav states - with 83 percent turnout, voters approved the referendum by 93 percent.
 On 25 June 1991, Croatia and Slovenia both declared their independence from Yugoslavia.
-As the JNA attempted unsuccessfully to suppress Slovenia's independence in the short Slovenian War, clashes between revolting Croatian Serbs and Croatian security forces broke out almost immediately, leaving dozens dead on both sides.
+As the JNA attempted unsuccessfully to suppress Slovenia's independence in the short Ten-Day War, clashes between revolting Croatian Serbs and Croatian security forces broke out almost immediately, leaving dozens dead on both sides.
 Serbs were supported by remnants of the JNA (whose members were now only from Serbia and Montenegro), which provided them weapons.
 Many Croatians fled their homes in fear or were forced out by the rebel Serbs.
 The European Union and United Nations unsuccessfully attempted to broker ceasefires and peace settlements.